kunduansc/google-vision-api-script/README.md

 usage: process_snaps.py [-h] [--out OUTPUT] input_path
 ```

+The result is stored to `result.html` in the output folder path (working directory by default)

 The `input_path` can be a path to a image or video file or a folder containing a bunch of them.

 Please see the `requirement.txt` file for packages you need installed before Google visionAPI can run.